edhowland/viper/Vish.md

 ## Scope of this document

 This document is not a full specification of the Vish language.
+This document is limited to some features of interest to users of the Viper code and text editor.
 It only covers a limited number of features and is not exhaustive of Vish declarations nor the runtime behaviour.
 Further information on the Vish language will be eventually be made on the Viper wiki.